God’s work of judgment in the last days is the work of judgment from the great white throne

 Bible Verses for Reference:

-“For the time is come that judgment must begin at the” (1Pe 4:17).
+“For the time is come that judgment must begin at the house of God” (1Pe 4:17).

-“And I saw a great white throne, and him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
+“And I saw a great white throne, and Him that sat on it, from whose face the earth and the heaven fled away; and there was found no place for them.
 And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
 And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whoever was not found written in the book of life was cast into the lake of fire” (Rev 20:11–15).

 Relevant Words of God:

-from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh
+Excerpted from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh

-from “Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh
+Excerpted from “Christ Does the Work of Judgment With the Truth” in The Word Appears in the Flesh

-Some believe that God may sometime come to earth and appear to man, whereupon He shall personally judge the whole of mankind, testing them one by one without anyone being omitted.
-Those who think in this way do not know this stage of work of incarnation.
-God does not judge man one by one, and does not test man one by one; to do thus would not be the work of judgment.
+Some believe that God may at some unknown time come to earth and appear to man, whereupon He shall personally judge the whole of mankind, testing them one by one without anyone being left out.
+Those who think in this way do not know this stage of work of the incarnation.
+God does not judge man one by one, and He does not test man one by one; to do thus would not be the work of judgment.
 Is not the corruption of all mankind the same?
-Is not the substance of man all the same?
-What is judged is mankind’s corrupt substance, man’s substance corrupted by Satan, and all the sins of man.
+Is not the essence of all mankind the same?
+What is judged is mankind’s corrupt essence, man’s essence corrupted by Satan, and all the sins of man.
 God does not judge the trifling and insignificant faults of man.
-The work of judgment is representative, and is not carried out especially for a certain person.
+The work of judgment is representative, and it is not carried out especially for a certain person.
 Rather, it is work in which a group of people are judged in order to represent the judgment of all of mankind.
 By personally carrying out His work on a group of people, God in the flesh uses His work to represent the work of the whole of mankind, after which it is gradually spread.
-The work of judgment is also thus.
-God does not judge a certain kind of person or a certain group of people, but judges the unrighteousness of the whole of mankind—man’s opposition to God, for example, or man’s irreverence against Him, or disturbance of the work of God, and so on.
-What is judged is mankind’s substance of opposition to God, and this work is the work of conquest of the last days.
-The work and word of theGod witnessed by man are the work of judgment before the great white throne during the last days, which was conceived by man during times past.
+This is also how the work of judgment is.
+God does not judge a certain kind of person or a certain group of people, but instead judges the unrighteousness of the whole of mankind—man’s opposition to God, for example, or man’s irreverence toward Him, or man’s disturbance of the work of God, and so on.
+What is judged is mankind’s essence of opposition to God, and this work is the work of conquest of the last days.
+The work and word of the incarnate God witnessed by man are the work of judgment before the great white throne during the last days, which was conceived by man during times past.
 The work that is currently being done by the incarnate God is exactly the judgment before the great white throne.
 The incarnate God of today is the God who judges the whole of mankind during the last days.
-This flesh and His work, word, and entire disposition are the entirety of Him.
-Although the scope of His work is limited, and does not directly involve the entire universe, the substance of the work of judgment is the direct judgment of all mankind; it is not work that is undertaken only for China, or for a small number of people.
-During the work of God in the flesh, although the scope of this work does not involve the entire universe, it represents the work of the entire universe, and after He concludes the work within the work scope of His flesh, He will immediately expand this work to the entire universe, in the same way that the of spread throughout the universe following His resurrection and ascension.
+This flesh and His work, His word, and His entire disposition are the entirety of Him.
+Although the scope of His work is limited, and does not directly involve the entire universe, the essence of the work of judgment is the direct judgment of all mankind—not only for the sake of the chosen people of China, nor for the sake of a small number of people.
+During the work of God in the flesh, although the scope of this work does not involve the entire universe, it represents the work of the entire universe, and after He concludes the work within the work scope of His flesh, He will immediately expand this work to the entire universe, in the same way that theof Jesus spread throughout the universe following His resurrection and ascension.
 Regardless of whether it is the work of the Spirit or the work of the flesh, it is work that is carried out within a limited scope, but which represents the work of the entire universe.
-During the last days, God appears to do His work using His incarnate identity, and God in the flesh is the God who judges man before the great white throne.
+During the last days, God performs His work by appearing in His incarnate identity, and God in the flesh is the God who judges man before the great white throne.
 Regardless of whether He is the Spirit or the flesh, He who does the work of judgment is the God who judges mankind during the last days.
-This is defined based on His work, and is not defined according to His external appearance or several other factors.
+This is defined based on His work, and it is not defined according to His external appearance or several other factors.

-Excerpted from “The Inside Truth of the Conquering Work (1)” in The Word Appears in the Flesh
+Excerpted from “The Inside Truth of the Work of Conquest (1)” in The Word Appears in the Flesh